elastic/elasticsearch-py/docs/reference/esql-query-builder.md

 Note that arguments passed to functions are assumed to be literals.
 When passing field names, it is necessary to wrap them with the `E()` helper function so that they are interpreted correctly.

-You can find the complete list of available functions in the [ES|QL API reference documentation](https://elasticsearch-py.readthedocs.io/en/stable/esql.html#module-elasticsearch.esql.functions).
+You can find the complete list of available functions in the Python client's [ES|QL API reference documentation](https://elasticsearch-py.readthedocs.io/en/stable/esql.html#module-elasticsearch.esql.functions).